 Address: 19158 SW 81st Place Rd.
 Dunnellon FL 34432

-Tube Down The River
+Tube Down The Rainbow River

-If you want to tube down the river, start at KP hole, or you can contact one of the many Tube and Ride companies.
+If you want to tube down the river, start at KP Hole or contact one of the many Tube and Ride companies.
 You can bring your tube to launch from anywhere except KP Hole.
 If you launch from KP hole, you have to rent their tubes.
+All outfits charge a fee to take you back to your starting point.
+Prepare; going down the river from KP Hole on a tube takes 2-3 hours.
+It’s nearly 4 hours from the headspring.

-Tube Companies on the Rainbow River
+Tube Companies on The Rainbow River

 Here are some options.
 As mentioned, I cannot vouch for any of them because we boat instead of tubing.